 Marfan syndrome

-Marfan syndrome is one of the most common inherited connective tissue conditions, with an estimated prevalence of approximately 1 in 5,000.
+Marfan syndrome is one of the most common heritable connective tissue conditions, with an estimated prevalence of approximately 1 in 5,000.
 It is an autosomal dominant condition resulting from disease-causing (pathogenic or likely pathogenic) variants in the fibrillin 1 gene (FBN1).
-Untreated Marfan syndrome is associated with a significant risk of morbidity and mortality, but appropriate surveillance and management can result in a normal life expectancy.
+Untreated Marfan syndrome is associated with a significant risk of morbidity and mortality, but appropriate surveillance and management can result in a near-normal life expectancy.

 Clinical features

 Marfan syndrome is a complex multi-systemic condition.
-The cardinal features are cardiovascular, skeletal and ocular disease, but there is significant variability and not all affected individuals will have the full range of features.
+The cardinal features are cardiovascular, musculoskeletal and ocular disease, but there is significant variability and not all affected individuals will have the full range of features.

 Cardiovascular disease

-Pathology of the aortic root, leading to dilatation, regurgitation and dissection, is the main cause of morbidity and mortality in Marfan syndrome.
+Pathology of the aortic root, namely dilatation resulting in aortic valve regurgitation and/or aortic dissection, is the main cause of morbidity and mortality in Marfan syndrome.
 Importantly, severity of cardiovascular manifestations exhibit poor correlation with ocular or skeletal manifestations.
 Rarely, sudden cardiac death can be the first presentation of the condition.
 Echocardiography and CT or MRI should be used regularly to assess and monitor the aorta.
-Mitral valve prolapse is a common feature.
+Mitral valve prolapse is also a common feature.

 Skeletal manifestations

 Individuals with Marfan syndrome are often taller than their predicted height, with disproportionately long limbs resulting in an increased arm span (height ratio >1.05).
-Arachnodactyly (long, slender fingers) is typically present.
+Arachnodactyly (long, slender fingers) may be present.
 Other skeletal and skin findings include pectus malformations, scoliosis and/or kyphosis, reduced elbow extension, excessive skin striae and hindfoot malformation or pes planus.
-Generalised joint hypermobility may occur, resulting in features that overlap with other connective tissue conditions such as the more common (and benign) joint hypermobility syndromes.
+Generalised joint hypermobility may occur, which is also seen in other connective tissue conditions such as Ehlers-Danlos syndromes and Loeys-Dietz syndrome.

 Ocular findings